 After I learned how to fixed movement inconsistencies, interpolating client positions was next.
 Without interpolating other player’s locations, all other players will seem to move in a jerky fashion.
 This problem stems from network lag and not having the most up-to-date input of other players available to use.
 Interpolating allows us to smoothly transition between previous positions to give the user a nicer experience.
 The only caveat with this is that you’ll be seeing all other user’s an update behind where they actually are.

 One way to fix this is to update other user’s collision boxes to their accurate positions while interpolating their models each frame.
 Doing so allows for clients to experience up-to-date collision info while also enjoying smooth movement.

-In the gif above, the car is moving reasonably smoothly, right?
+In the video above, the car is moving reasonably smoothly, right?
 What if I told you the server is only sending one update packet per second?
 Even with only one update per second, the moving player still interpolates amazingly well with the information it’s working with.
 The collision box is jumping around every second every time it receives a new update from the server.
 These two systems working together allows for accurate collision detection and a seemingly lag-less user experience.

 The server experiences the game a little bit differently.
 Still, with only one update packet each second, the server is bound to be way behind where the client actually thinks they are.
 When the client sends its movement packet to the server, we add a timestamp.
 Using this timestamp when received on the server later on, we can predict where the client might be on their local machine.
 Doing so enables the local client to always be one step ahead of the server without the worry of getting teleported back to an old position.
 Collision boxes are also up-to-date and don’t jump around because the server is in control of where everyone is in the game.